JYPIT/JYPIT.github.io/study/README.md

 * [More Tags]{:.heading.flip-title} --- 그 밖에 다른 태그들.
 * [Upgrade]{:.heading.flip-title} --- You can skip this if you haven't used Hydejack before.
 * [Config]{:.heading.flip-title} --- Once Jekyll is running you can start editing your config file.

+* [Upgrade]{:.heading.flip-title} --- You can skip this if you haven't used Hydejack before.
+* [Config]{:.heading.flip-title} --- Once Jekyll is running you can start editing your config file.
+* [Upgrade]{:.heading.flip-title} --- You can skip this if you haven't used Hydejack before.
+* [Config]{:.heading.flip-title} --- Once Jekyll is running you can start editing your config file.
 {:.related-posts.faded}

 ## CSS